-The inclusion of communities and stakeholders affected by technology development or use in AI R&D, through consultation and co-design of research questions and technology development.
+- The inclusion of communities and stakeholders affected by technology development or use in Al R&D, through consultation and co-design of research questions and technology development. - Careful stewardship and curation of data resources deployed to develop ADR systems to ensure that the resulting system does not reinforce unfair bias encoded in training data or in assumptions about interaction and cultural context.
+There is a need for access to high quality datasets (incl. multimodal datasets) to improve the diversity (linguistically, culturally, historically) of training data and thus the quality of resulting models. - Analysis of the impacts of ADR deployment, to identify unfairness in implementation or the consequences of Al-enabled decision-making. - Human-centric ADR design and implementation, including deployment practices to ensure that user interfaces are accessible and reflect the needs of different communities. - Accountability towards fostering inclusion and diversity in teams developing or deploying AI solutions, especially in leadership positions.

-- Careful stewardship and curation of data resources deployed to develop ADR systems to ensure that the resulting system does not reinforce unfair bias encoded in training data or in assumptions about interaction and cultural context. - Analysis of the impacts of ADR deployment, to identify unfairness in implementation or the consequences of AI-enabled decision-making. - Human-centric ADR design and implementation, including deployment practices to ensure that user interfaces are accessible and reflect the needs of different communities. - Accountability towards fostering inclusion and diversity in teams developing or deploying AI solutions, especially in leadership positions. - Integration of interdisciplinary knowledge and non-academic perspectives in the education and upskilling of researchers and industrial professionals to foster a nuanced understanding about the potential harms of AI and responsibilities towards addressing them.
+Integration of interdisciplinary knowledge and non-academic perspectives in the education and upskilling of researchers and industrial professionals to foster a nuanced understanding about the potential harms of AI and responsibilities towards addressing them.